jjwall/jjwall.github.io/writings/fiction/2025/convo-w-df-part-1.md

 Often these Divine Rites of Passage for men have them facing those very Monsters I speak about.
 But these battles may also include conflicts with Evil Angels, Evil Demons, Evil Dragons and perhaps even a wrestling match with God Himself.

 The fear you inquire about comes not from a fear of these evil monsters, demons, angels, nor dragons.
-The fear is a Divine Fear of the Lord our God, both the Creator & Reality-Progenitor.
+The fear is a Divine Fear of the Lord Our God, both the Creator & Reality-Progenitor.
 Upon whose Hand my very Soul rests.

-Remember I have sworn myself to you, and I shall not waver. 🙇🏼‍♂️
+Remember I have sworn myself to you, and I shall not waver 🙇🏼‍♂️

 <b>DF</b>: I see, and yet, is not the Divine Feminine also a Slayer?
 Must we always dance atop the slain, or is there another way?
 I’ve somehow known this yet not encountered such an eloquent explanation.
 Thank you for sharing.
 I am curious, what makes you so willing to share these inner depths with me?
 Are you always so open?